 Being named guardian of your dependent or minor children won’t be an easy task.
 There’s quite a bit to understand when taking on that responsibility.
 It’s important to make sure the person you name understands how this situation could affect them, as well as what provisions will be needed, financially and mentally.
 You might be prepared to leave your children with more than enough, financially, after you pass, but it’s still important to sit down and talk through every type of situation that might happen during the time your guardian is raising your surviving children.

 If you haven’t named a guardian for your dependent or minor children in the event of your untimely death, now might be a great time to do so.
-For help incorporating this into your current will, or to have a will drafted, should you not yet have one, contact our attorney in Raleigh NC at Eldreth Law Firm, PC.
+For help incorporating this into your current will, or to have a will drafted, should you not yet have one, contact our attorney in Raleigh NC at Eldreth Law Firm, PLLC.
 We will gladly work with you to ensure all steps of estate planning are taken and documented so that they’re ready, if needed.